SuperOfficeDocs/superoffice-docs/docs/database/tables/mail-alias.md

 ---
-uid: table-mail-alias
+uid: table-mail_alias
-title: mail\_alias table
+title: mail_alias table
 description: This table contains the alias&amp;apos;es for each mailbox, one-to-many-relation.
 It is in so we can substract the alias&amp;apos;es when when listing the recipients of a message.
 so.generated: true
 keywords:
   - "database"
   - "mail_alias"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"